- ATHLETES & FAMILIES

 Can family members coach?

-Family members who are 16 years of age or older can volunteer as coaches.
+Family members who are 14 years of age or older can volunteer as assistant coaches.
 Special Olympics periodically provides community coaches with sports certification trainings where coaches can learn techniques and skills for working with Special Olympics athletes.
 Remember, you won't just be coaching your own athlete — you will be working with other athletes as well!
+Click here for more information about becoming a coach.

 How much does it cost to watch my athlete compete at a local or state competition?